-Given how popular the topic of protein intake is in the health and fitness industry, I’d surmise that the majority of readers probably have at least a rudimentary grasp of how proteins function physiologically.
+Given how popular the topic of protein intake is in the health and fitness industry, I’d surmise that the majority of readers probably have at least a basic understanding of how proteins function physiologically.
 But fear not if that’s not the case; you’ve come to the right place to learn just what proteins are and their roles in the human body.

-All proteins are comprised of moieties called amino acids—organic, nitrogen-containing compounds that function as chemical messengers and as intermediates in metabolic pathways.
-Amino acids can be linked together via peptide bonds to form proteins.
+All proteins are comprised of amino acids: organic, nitrogen-containing compounds that function as chemical messengers and as intermediates in metabolic pathways.
+Amino acids can be linked together with peptide bonds to form proteins.

 There are 20 amino acids that commonly occur in nature.
 Of these twenty amino acids, nine are considered essential for humans, with the remaining 11 being non-essential.